Of marsh and limestone

 2./ I’ve read all of Sally Rooney’s books but I think my favourite is Normal People.
 Having read an excerpt of her upcoming novel Intermezzo, however, I think it might well become my new favourite?
 From the excerpt alone the characters have already endeared themselves so much to me (which I felt of Normal People and not so much of Conversations with Friends or Beautiful World, Where Are You?)
 I’ve always found the lives of chess prodigies intriguing and enjoyed Bobby Fischer Against the World, a film documentary about the American grandmaster and former World chess champion, who came to prominence during the Cold War; and I find the way Rooney explores the taboo of a relationship with a big age gap—the woman being older—in this excerpt very compelling.
 Can’t wait to read it!
 (If you’re in KL, you can pre-order it from Lit Books.)

 3./ In nonfiction: I read Alicia Kennedy’s No Meat Required.
 It’s a slim volume that packs a lot—charting the cultural making of plant-based cooking in the U.S., built on both global and local influences, and highlighting its punk and feminist roots, including among black and indigenous communities.
 In doing so, she pushes back against how plant-based eating is popularly perceived today: as the province of the white and privileged.
 Kennedy, a vegetarian food writer based in Puerto Rico, argues for an unapologetic return to its roots of resistance—without losing sight of considerations of “culture, gastronomy, and taste” (yes!)—because a lot is wrong with this world and just developing more alternative or cultivated meat, though that can help us eat more sustainably and ethically, may not solve other injustices of the food system—such as the concentration of power by planet-guzzling corporations wielded against small farmers and local communities.
 She elucidates particularly well our cultural hang-ups about meat vs. veggies; she also shares anecdotes from her own life and doesn’t shy away from sharing the emotionally conflicting moments of her experience.
-In chronicling the countercultural history of vegetarianism and veganism, Kennedy also touches on the diversity of its associations, both positive (as resistance to unbridled capitalism) and negative (as perceived cultural “inauthenticity” or as questionable emphasis on “purity” in wellness parlance).
-Which made me wonder, tangentially and more generally, if we can sometimes be swayed—for or against something—too much by what a thing symbolises, rather than the thing itself?
-In the case of meat, the thing itself is the animal: a living, sentient being—and our decided consumption, or not, of it must surely take this into consideration?
+In chronicling the countercultural history of vegetarianism and veganism, Kennedy also touches on the diversity of its associations, both positive (as resistance to unbridled capitalism) and negative (as perceived cultural “inauthenticity” or as questionable emphasis on “purity” in wellness marketing parlance).
+Which made me wonder, tangentially and more generally, if we are too often swayed—for or against something—by what a thing symbolises, the meanings we make of it (which are multiple and changeable), rather than the thing itself?
+In the case of meat, the “thing” itself is the animal: a living, heaving, sentient being—and our decided consumption, or not, of it must surely take this into account?
 Anyway, whether you eat animals or whatever shade of “plant-based” you are (it’s a term that has become amorphous in today’s marketing landscape), this book is a timely, thought-provoking read.
 You may agree or disagree with some things and it’ll help you clarify your own approach to eating with more awareness in these troubled times.
 Kennedy also writes a capacious newsletter about food and writing that I always look forward to reading.

 4./ Caught Kuah Jen Han, a comedian friend, at his show, Noted with Thanks, last month—and it was quite the riot!
 He’s an engaging storyteller, moving seamlessly from one self-effacing, and hilariously exaggerated, personal anecdote to the next, all strung along to build a unified narrative.
 The last show of his I watched, Electric Butterflies, pre-pandemic, was about his encounters in Uzbekistan, including some will-it-happen, will-it-not intrigue with an Uzbekistani model.
 In Noted with Thanks, he spins a yarn about his struggles as a comedian during the pandemic, when live shows took a complete leave of absence, and he had to take on the first salaried job of his life as a creative director at an advertising agency at the tender middle age of thirty-four.
 The title of the show references the stilted email sign-off of corporate jargon, which he learned to parse and spout back.
 I like that his routines tend to eschew the usual cultural talking points, using the specificities of his own life—his relatable fumblings in becoming (whether with bits of fiction scattered in, is your guess)—to tell nevertheless universal stories.